Existence and applications of Ricci flows via pseudolocality: Introduction

+where $x\in M$ and $t\in (0,\tau/l]$. \end{cor} \begin{rem} It has been proved in \cite{hochard2016short} and \cite{Simon2016Local} that in dimension $3$, the almost Euclidean volume condition can be weakened to volume noncollapsing. \end{rem} \begin{rem} By a theorem of Anderson-Cheeger \cite{anderson1992c}, Ricci lower bound and positive injectivity radius lower bound imply a lower bound for the harmonic radius, hence the almost Euclidean isoperimetric inequality (and alomst Euclidean volume growth) holds within a certain radius, therefore the above theorem can be applied in this case. \end{rem} }

-then there is a complete smooth Ricci flow solution with $(M^n,g)$ as initial data, moreover, this solution is noncollapsed in the sense of Proposition \ref{prop: short-time noncollapsing}. \end{cor} \begin{rem} It has been proved in \cite{hochard2016short} that in dimension $3$, the injectivity radius lower bound can be weakened to volume noncollapsing. \end{rem} We would like to list some direct applications of our existence result.
+We would like to list some direct applications of our existence result.
 First recall that a curvature lower bound and a $C^0$ (almost) optimal condition can imply rigidity of Riemannian manifolds.
 For example, consider a complete Riemannian manifold $(M^n,g)$ with nonnegative Ricci curvature, it follows directly from volume comparison theorem that if the volume growth rate is (exactly) Euclidean, then $(M^n,g)$ is isometric to the Euclidean space $\mathbb{R}^n$; if the volume growth is almost optimal, Cheeger and Colding showed in \cite{cheeger1997structure} that the manifold is diffeomorphic to $\mathbb{R}^n$.
 Our first corollary is in the same spirit. \begin{cor} Let $(M^n,g)$ be a complete Riemannian manifold.
 Suppose

 (i) $\liminf_{d(p,x) \to \infty }\frac{Ric(x)}{d(p,x)^2} > -\infty$,

 (ii) the scalar curvature $S \geq 0$,

 (iii) the optimal Euclidean isoperimetric inequality holds on $M$.